 Needless to say, grave disorder will result if the space assigned by alloc is overrun or if some random number is handed to free.

 The routine uses a first-fit algorithm which coalesces blocks being freed with other blocks already free.
-It calls sbrk (see break (II)) to get more core from the system when there is no suitable space already free, and writes "Out of space" on the standard output, then exists, if that fails.
+It calls sbrk (see break (II)) to get more core from the system when there is no suitable space already free.